5afe/eth-berlin-location-recovery/README.md

 - We wrote a module for the Gnosis Safe smart contract in Solidity.
 - There are 2 use cases: (1) Set up mapcovery and (2) perform mapcovery to recover your wallet.
-- We wrote a webapp and an Android app to allow users to set up mapcovery.
+- We wrote a webapp and an Android app to allow users to set up mapcovery and also to perform the actual recovery.

 ## Challenges we ran into